-In India, haleem is basically known as a famous hyderabadi dish but we have some other delicious versions too.
-My today’s haleem recipe is one of them, it’s that special mutton haleem that is mainly followed in all Muslim households of West Bengal and Bangladesh during the holy Ramzan(or Ramadan) month.
-This is completely different from Hyderabadi-style haleem.
+In India, haleem is basically known as a famous Hyderabadi dish, but we have some other delicious versions of this stew too.
+My today’s haleem recipe is one of them; it’s that special mutton haleem that’s mainly followed in all Muslim households of West Bengal and Bangladesh during the holy month of Ramzan (or Ramadan).
+This is completely different from Hyderabadi-style mutton haleem recipe.

-As even I’ve heard, Kolkata’s popular restaurant “Arsalan” makes one of the best haleem in Kolkata.
+As even I have heard, Kolkata’s popular restaurant “Arsalan” makes one of the best haleem in Kolkata.
 So people are seen waiting in a long queue outside the restaurant’s take-way counter during Ramzan month.
 Kolkata’s haleem has huge similarities with Bangladeshi Halim as both are prepared in almost using the same way with the same texture and taste.

 I started making this haleem for my husband who is a true fan of this dish.
 After coming to Bangalore, initially, we used to visit the Frazer Town street food festival during Ramzan to taste their awesome dishes including halim.
-But there he didn’t get his favorite Kolkata style haleem.
+But there my husband didn’t get his favorite Kolkata style haleem.
 Though I never tasted this dish before, seeing his craving I tried it at home for the first time and he loved it.
 Then he helped me to rectify my mistakes by saying about its texture, taste, and color.
 And gradually I was perfect for making this kolkata style mutton haleem recipe with his help.
 Now he says it’s one of the best haleem recipes he ever had in Kolkata.

-I also heard about the myth which says, without long hours slow cooking method, the best haleem can not be made.
-So to clear my doubt about this myth, for the first time I made this dish using the traditional method, and the next time I use my easy pressure cooking method.
-This pressure cooking method is so simple and easy that you can easily cook haleem at home.
-Even You don’t believe me, I was not able to differentiate the taste of both haleem recipes which I made with my own, which means except you nobody knows the secret.
+I also heard about the myth which says, without the long hours(slow cooking) method, the best haleem can not be made.
+I always made halim using the traditional method.
+However, to clear my doubt about this myth, for the first time, I made it in the pressure cooker.
+This pressure cooking method is so simple and easy that beginners can also easily cook it at home.
+Even though you do not believe me, it was difficult for me to differentiate the taste between what I made traditionally and what I prepared using the pressure cooker.
+That means keep aside the myth because, except you, nobody knows the secret of this dish.

 You may try other mutton recipes from my website